What's Required to Open a Hard Drive Safely

 All of this is done with PC-3000 hardware and firmware-level tools to manage the recovery process once the mechanical work is done.

-There are cases where the odds of recovery are very low; catastrophic platter damage, multi-platter drives with severe scoring across all surfaces, or situations that would require resources beyond what any bench-scale operation can provide.
+There are cases where the odds of recovery are very low; catastrophic platter damage, multi-platter drives with severe scoring across all surfaces, or situations that would leave too little magnetic coating to image.
 In those cases, we tell you upfront rather than take your money on a long shot.
-We can refer you to labs that specialize in those extreme scenarios.
-Their success rates with the cases we've sent their way have confirmed that our threshold for when to stop is in the right place.
 We'd rather be honest about the limits of what we can do than string you along.

 How long platters are exposed during a head swap